Optimal and complete trip

-- Emergency telephone help-line service open 7/7 and 8 ’till late, with native-English speaking backup.
+- Telephone help-line service open 7/7 and 8 ’till 7 pm, with native-English speaking backup.

 The service runs direct between the Gare SNCF in Chamonix and Courmayeur bus station.
 Tickets can be purchased on arrival in Chamonix from the SAT Mont Blanc kiosk located just outside the station – the eastern exit.
 On your departure from Courmayeur, you can buy tickets for onward bus travel (to Chamonix, France, or to Milan, Turin, etc) from the Courmayeur bus station or the Courmayeur Tourism Office – both of which are located a short walk away from your Courmayeur hotel.

-Coach access is also possible via Arriva from Northern Italy.
+Coach access is possible via Arriva from Northern Italian cities such as Turin and Milan.
 See here.

 The French company SAT Mont Blanc runs a bus service to Chamonix from Geneva airport, which connects with the above-mentioned Chamonix-to-Courmayeur line.
 Details can be found by clicking here.